PUBG: Battlegrounds: NetEase lawsuit

-Prior to release of their mobile versions, PUBG Corporation initiated legal action in the Northern Distinct Court of California against Chinese game publisher NetEase in January 2018, claiming that their mobile games Rules of Survival and Knives Out infringe on Battlegrounds' copyrights.
+Prior to release of their mobile versions, PUBG Corporation initiated legal action in the Northern District Court of California against Chinese game publisher NetEase in January 2018, claiming that their mobile games Rules of Survival and Knives Out infringe on Battlegrounds' copyrights.
 PUBG's lawsuit asserts that Rules of Survival is "a copyrightable audio-visual work, individually and/or in combination with other elements of Battlegrounds", and identified several elements that appear similar in both games.
-While some of these elements are common features of a battle royale game, PUBG asserted that other elements reference specific facets of Battlegrounds, such as references to chicken for winning a game or using cookware as weapons or armor, makes Rules of Survival imply a connection to Battlegrounds.
-PUBG seeks both monetary damages and requiring NetEase from further distribution of the games.
+While some of these elements are common features of a battle royale game, PUBG asserted that other elements referencing specific facets of Battlegrounds, such as references to chicken for winning a game or using cookware as weapons or armor, imply a connection to Battlegrounds.
+PUBG seeks both monetary damages and an injunction to prevent NetEase from further distribution of the games.
 NetEase, in responding to PUBG's request to Apple to remove the games, denied that their games violated Battlegrounds' copyrights.
 By March 2019, the two companies had reached an undisclosed agreement and were working to get the cases dismissed.